voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 Whether to create and manage the datadir as a file resource.
-Default: true

 Default value: `true`